Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff paces MLB.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.94).
+- The Twins' 3.94 team ERA ranks seventh among all league pitching staffs.

-- Twins pitchers combine to surrender 159 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to rank 17th in baseball in home runs given up (166 total, 1.2 per game).

-- His last appearance was on Saturday against the Texas Rangers, when the right-hander tossed seven innings, surrendering one earned run while allowing six hits.
+- The right-hander last pitched on Tuesday against the Cleveland Guardians, when he threw six innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.